stolostron/rhacm-docs/apis/image_management.md

 Both Cluster administrator and Administrator can access all image management APIs commands for all resources.

 To use these APIs, you must add an authorization header to your request.
-See [Preparing to run component or management API commands](../iam/3.4.0/apis/access_api.md).
+See [Preparing to run component or management API commands](../iam/3.4.0/apis/access_api.md).	<!--need to verify link-->

 For example,